2024–25 Towson Tigers women's basketball team

-The 2024–25 Towson Tigers women's basketball team represents Towson University during the 2024–25 NCAA Division I women's basketball season.
-The Tigers, led by third-year head coach Laura Harper, play their home games at TU Arena in Towson, Maryland as members of the Coastal Athletic Association.
+The 2024–25 Towson Tigers women's basketball team represented Towson University during the 2024–25 NCAA Division I women's basketball season.
+The Tigers, led by third-year head coach Laura Harper, played their home games at TU Arena in Towson, Maryland as members of the Coastal Athletic Association.

 Previous season

 The Tigers finished the 2023–24 season 20–11, 11–7 in CAA play, to finish in sixth place.
 They defeated Northeastern, and Charleston, before falling to eventual tournament champions Drexel in the semifinals of the CAA tournament.